 A police chief may contact you to discuss modifying your TEN, and if you agree to any changes any police objection notice will be deemed to have been withdrawn.

 We may issue a counter notice where we believe you have exceeded the number of TENs permitted by the Licensing Act., which are 12 notices per premises per calendar year.

-Yes.
-This means that you will be able to act as though your notice is granted if you have not heard from us after ten working days.
+Tacit consent will apply, this means that you will be able to act as though your notice is granted if you have not heard from us after ten working days.

 Where tacit consent is applicable, it will only apply for licences / registrations that are submitted electronically or the business can show proof of delivery from a post office or recognised courier.

-What if the notice is refused?
+If the notice is refused

-Please contact us in the first instance using the details at the bottom of the page.
+Contact us in the first instance using the details at the bottom of the page.